Ruslan1984Lucky/yakovenko.org/content/about/index.en.md

 I am a **Senior QA Engineer** with **12+ years of experience** focused on data-driven and backend-heavy systems.
 I help teams **identify quality risks early**, **ensure data consistency across pipelines**, and **deliver stable releases** in complex enterprise environments.

 I have extensive experience in **software testing, performance engineering, and data-driven quality assurance**.
-Over the course of my career, I have contributed to **19 medium to large projects international projects** for clients in the USA, Canada, Europe, and Australia, spanning industries such as **fintech, tax & audit analytics, e-commerce, gaming, logistics, and healthcare**.
+Over the course of my career, I have contributed to **19 medium to large international projects** for clients in the USA, Canada, Europe, and Australia, spanning industries such as **fintech, tax & audit analytics, e-commerce, gaming, logistics, and healthcare**.

 ---